We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-This 2 day workshop discusses the current state-of-the-art of thermal propagation testing.
+This 2 day workshop discussed the state-of-the-art of thermal propagation testing.

-Leading experts will also brain-storm on the potential impact of preventing thermal propagation on the safety testing landscape.
+Leading experts brain-stormed on the potential impact of preventing thermal propagation on the safety testing landscape.

-At the end of the workshop rapporteurs present a summary of each session.
-Key messages and conclusions will be collected and published in a final report.
+At the end of the workshop rapporteurs presented a summary of each session.
+Key messages and conclusions were collected and published in a final report.